 The only structure proposed for alteration is the armory.
-"Historic sites" is interpreted to mean structures that contribute to the significance of the conservation district.
-The armory was not designated as a "historic site" at the time that the conservation district and therefore this section does not apply.
-The proposed alterations to the armory include adding four new garage doors to the west elevation, removing one of the existing garage doors will be removed and the CMU will be painted a different color.
+As discussed above, the armory was not designated as a "historic site" at the time that the conservation district was created or since the creation of the district and therefore this section does not apply.
+Although the armory is currently not eligible for listing on the National Register of Historic Places, due to the number of alterations that have taken place on the building, it may be eligible for nomination on the City's local Register of Historic Places.
+Listing to the Local Register would require review by the Historic Review Board.
+Therefore, the applicant has made efforts to minimize the proposed alterations to the armory, adding four new garage doors to the west elevation, removing one of the existing garage doors will be removed and the CMU will be painted a different color.
 These changes do not increase the building massing, nor will they be visible from the public right of way.
-To the extent it applies, this criterion is met.